 Fight the fade with a few of these hair hacks

 Bad news, beach worshippers: spending too much time in direct sunlight can cause your colour to fade.
 Your best course of action?
 The next time you’re reclining poolside, make sure to cover your head with a hat or scarf to keep your hair as shaded as possible.
 It’s also important to wash your hair post-swim with a shampoo that is formulated to help nourish the hair.
 Chemicals found in most pools like chlorine can leave the hair feeling, and looking brittle.
 (Remember: dryer locks = duller-looking colour.)

 As coloured hair can be more vulnerable to heat, protecting your tresses when using styling products is also a key step.
 Do this by including a heat protectant spray in your styling routine if you’re using any kind of heated tool.
 This will help stop coloured hair feeling dry or damaged.
 Both of which can lead to your colour looking more dull over time.

-Whilst dry shampoo shouldn’t replace any steps in your usual washing schedule, it can leave your hair feeling fresher, without water.
-Ideal for quickly sprucing up your tresses, a spritz of dry shampoo will give you an extra day between washes, meaning you won’t have to subject your coloured to hot water as much.
+While dry shampoo shouldn’t replace any steps in your usual washing schedule, it can leave your hair feeling fresher, without water.
+A spritz of dry shampoo will give you an extra day between washes, meaning you won’t have to subject your coloured to hot water as much.
 Protecting not only the cuticle, but the colour and condition.
-Bonus!